 In addition to this contract, the energy laws and other consumer laws also contain rules about the sale of energy and we will comply with these rules in our dealings with you.
-For example, the National Energy Retail Law and the National Energy Retail Rules ('the Rules) set out specific rights and obligations about energy marketing, payment methods and arrangements for customers experiencing payment difficulties.
+For example, the <a href="National Energy Retail Law and the National Energy Retail Code Rules ('the Rules-the Code') sets out specific rights and obligations about energy marketing, payment methods and arrangements for customers experiencing payment difficulties.